PerfectlySoft/PerfectDocs/guide/SQLite.md

 `public func execute(statement: String) throws`

-Execute runs a statement that expects no return (Such as an *INSERT* or *CREATE TABLE*).
+Execute runs a statement that expects no return (such as an *INSERT* or *CREATE TABLE*).
 Since this function throws, make sure to use it within your do-try-catch.

 ### execute with doBindings: